JohnSnowLabs/spark-nlp/python/README.md

 #### Showing Available Pipelines

-There are functions in Spark NLP that will list all of the available Pipelines of a particular language for you:
+There are functions in Spark NLP that will list all the available Pipelines of a particular language for you:

 ```scala